SLIIT-HCI/autochecker/README.md

 	* Do not compile
 	* Times out - e.g. due to getting stuck in infinite loops or additional user inputs
 	* Fails all tests - e.g. due to unexpected output format

 * Only supports blackbox testing - i.e. doesn't analyse source code
 * To be tested, programs must write the output to a file or standard output to be checked, and (optionally) take input from the standard input or files

 ## Best Practices
-These best practices are listed from previous experience and substantial trial and error.
+These best practices are listed from previous experience and extensive trial and error.

 * Prepare the programming assignment to be compatible for autochecker use
 	* Require students to adhere to a strict input/output format from stdin/out or files
 	* Provide students with a written example of the input/output format, or provide a skeleton code to get started
 	* Provide students with some sample inputs and outputs used by autochecker
 	* Vet the assignment spec, sample solution and tests before publishing to students

 * Provide students access to autochecker with a subset of tests used for marking.
 Alternatively you could have separate sets of _public_ and _private_ tests for use by students and staff respectively

 * Encourage incremental development of solutions.
 I.e. At every step, encourage students to compile/run/test their code to ensure they are free of compile and runtime errors, and they comply with the provided _public tests_